amahdy/vaadin-stepbystep-demo-contacts/README.md

 [Step 5 | Adjust layout with respect to new defaults](https://github.com/amahdy/vaadin-stepbystep-demo-contacts/commit/f2ca6cc32a10a6aa6514a36f4d81ddeefa4d580b)

-#Vaadin 7 Demo
+Vaadin 7 Demo
+=

-##The coding process of the demo is available on this 12 minutes video
+The coding process of the demo is available on this 12 minutes video -

 [![Vaadin Demo Coding in a Youtube Video](http://img.youtube.com/vi/k47CkTx9hUw/0.jpg)](http://www.youtube.com/watch?v=k47CkTx9hUw)

-##Steps are clearly divided into separate commits
+Steps are clearly divided into separate commits
+-

 [Step 0 | 00:55 | Create a new Vaadin project using Eclipse plugin](https://github.com/amahdy/vaadin-stepbystep-demo-contacts/commit/3ae97bf99f8c18b22a76db2f1da293c18e19ac9c)